Mississippi Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Mississippi state withholding still applies.
-Enter amounts separately to compare methods.
+Employers may use flat or aggregate federal method; Mississippi state withholding still applies.

 State List